 - Data Encryption.
 If your app handles sensitive data, implementing advanced data encryption for security can be challenging.

 - Accessibility Features.
-Adding features to make your app accessible to users with disabilities (like screen readers, voice commands, etc.) can contribute to the complexity.
+Adding features to make your mobile healthcare application accessible to users with disabilities (like screen readers and voice commands) can contribute to the complexity.

-In such a case, the app’s complexity is a dual-edged sword.
-On the one hand, integrating more features makes your app better.
-On the other hand, that inevitably leads to higher mHealth app development and maintenance costs.
+In this case, the app’s complexity is a dual-edged sword.
+Integrating more features makes your mobile healthcare app better, but it inevitably leads to higher mHealth app development costs.

 Custom mHealth App’s Regulatory Compliance